ravn/java8-presentation/MarkdownPresenter-master/presentation.md

-"Effectively final variables" mean variables or parameters whose values are never changed after they are initialized - the `final` keyword is _not_ required!
+"Effectively final variables" mean variables or parameters whose values are never changed after they are initialized - the `final` keyword is _not_ required as with anonymous classes!

-Note: `this` is unchanged inside the lambda, and does _not_ refer to the lambda itself!
+Note: `this` is unchanged inside the lambda, and does _not_ refer to the lambda itself but the surrounding object!

 !
 Interface underneath:
 ---

-Regardless where a λ-expression is used, it _must_ implement an interface with only one abstract method!
+Regardless where a λ-expression is used, it `<blink>`_must_`</blink>` implement an interface with only one abstract method!
 This is officially called a "functional interface".

 A λ-expression may only throw those exceptions declared in the interface.

 The JRE has functional interfaces with up to two parameters (including native types).
 None of these allow throwing checked exceptions.
 Streams use these so they don't accept these λ-expressions either.
+Word of God: Write exception wrappers.

 !
 Method references